Rockies vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ryan McMahon and the Colorado Rockies will play Spencer Torkelson and the Detroit Tigers on Saturday at Coors Field, at 9:10 PM ET.
+Spencer Torkelson and the Detroit Tigers will try to get to Connor Seabold when he starts for the Colorado Rockies on Sunday at 3:10 PM ET.

-The Rockies are favored in this one, at -110, while the underdog Tigers have -110 odds to upset.
-The total is 12 runs for the contest (with -115 odds to go over and -105 odds to go under).
+The Rockies have been listed as -105 moneyline underdogs for this matchup with the favorite Tigers (-115).
+The matchup's over/under has been listed at 12 runs.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.